-Administrative and legal measures may be involved, for example, if catalogues, registers etc. are officially administered, e.g. by public institutions or genebanks, or if national law protects traditional knowledge held by farmers and/or Indigenous Peoples and communities.
+Administrative and legal measures may be involved, for example, if catalogues, registers etc. are officially administered, for example by public institutions or gene banks, or if national law protects traditional knowledge held by farmers and/or Indigenous Peoples and communities.